jatinkaushik-jk/jatinkaushik-jk/README.md

 ---

 I've come a long way in web development, transitioning from a beginner to an intermediate developer.
-Along the way, I've deepened my understanding of **OOPs**, **DSA**, and solved complex logical challenges.
+Along the way, I've deepened my understanding of **OOPs**, **DSA**, **Database Management System** and solved complex logical challenges.
 My GitHub is home to a diverse range of projects, reflecting my dedication and passion for continuous learning.

 Feel free to explore my repositories and reach out if you have any questions or suggestions.
 Let's connect and collaborate on fascinating web projects!